 2. Keep in mind these drawing tips for beginners

-Before we delve into the basics of drawing technique, let’s look at some drawing tips all beginners should keep in mind.
+Before we delve into the basics of drawing techniques, let’s look at some drawing tips all beginners should keep in mind.

 3. Start out with some simple drawing exercises

-Drawing well relies on having control over the direction your pen or pencil is going in.
+Drawing well relies on having control over the direction of your pen or pencil.
 Try to picture a complicated and intricate drawing; the reason why it looks so impressive is because the artist has total command over their hand movements.
 Lines and ovals may seem very simple, but they form the basis of all line drawings and can be surprisingly difficult for the untrained hand to master.

 4. Get familiar with different drawing styles

 Once you’ve got your shapes outlined, you can begin to slowly sketch the lines and curves in more detail.
-The trick to getting this right is to keep looking at the object: look up often and draw what you see.
-Don’t worry if your object looks wobbly – you’re just practicing, and capturing the essence and shape of the object is what’s important now.
+The trick to getting this right is to keep looking at the object – look up often and draw what you see.
+Don’t worry if your object looks wobbly – you’re just practising and what’s important at this stage is capturing the essence and shape of the object.

 6. Never stop learning

 The great thing about learning to draw is that perfection doesn’t exist.
-The more you practice, the more confident and skilled you’ll become – but you’ll probably never reach a point where you think you’re good enough, and it’s time to stop learning.
-There will always be aspects of drawing you struggle with, techniques to try out or ways you can improve yourself, and continually learning is part of the joy.
+The more you practise, the more confident and skilled you’ll become – but you’ll probably never reach a point where you think you’re good enough and it’s time to stop learning.
+There’ll always be aspects of drawing you struggle with, techniques to try out, or ways you can improve yourself, and continually learning is part of the joy.